diggerhq/Awesome-IaC/README.md

 # Awesome-IaC
-A collation of content on different IaC tools in the market, namely OpenTofu, Terraform, Pulumi, Crossplane and Winglang
+A collation of content on different IaC tools in the market - namely: OpenTofu, Terraform, Pulumi, Crossplane and Winglang.

 # OpenTofu